2023 Most Popular Communication & Journalism Bachelor's Degree Schools in the Plains States Region

 Of the 276 students majoring in communication and journalism at Iowa State, 36% are male and 64% are female.

-With a ranking of #7, Missouri State University - Springfield did quite well on this year’s most popular schools for communication and journalism students working on their bachelor’s degree.
-Missouri State is a very large public school located in the midsize city of Springfield.
+Missouri State University - Springfield did quite well in this year’s ranking of the most popular places for communication and journalism students to get a bachelor’s degree.
+It came in at #7 on the list.
+Missouri State is a fairly large public school located in the midsize city of Springfield.

 About 66% of the students majoring in communication and journalism at the school are women while 34% are male.